Imaging the transition from diffusive to Landauer resistivity dipoles: Introduction

-When a directed current flows through a conductor, the scattering of charge carriers at defects leads to charge accumulation in front of the defect (with respect to the overall current direction) and charge depletion behind the defect.
+When a directed current flows through a conductor, the scattering of charge carriers at defects leads to charge accumulation in front of the defect and charge depletion behind the defect (with respect to the overall current direction).
 This results in a local electric dipole that counteracts the overall transport field \cite{Landauer1957, Feenstra1998}, causing a macroscopically observable increase in electrical resistance \cite{Feenstra1998, Luepke2017}.
-Scattering follows either diffusive or ballistic transport models, depending on whether the size of the ({quasi zero-dimensional or point-like}) defect is larger or smaller than the mean free path of the carriers.
-While diffusive transport around such defects is covered by the Drude model, the ballistic scattering regime was first described by Rolf Landauer, who showed that it leads to residual resistivity dipoles, which impose fundamental limits on charge transport \cite{Landauer1957}.
+For point-like (quasi zero-dimensional) defects, scattering follows either diffusive or ballistic transport models, depending on whether the size of the defect is larger or smaller than the mean free path of the carriers.
+While diffusive transport around such defects is covered by the Drude model, the ballistic scattering regime was first described by Rolf Landauer, who showed that it leads to residual resistivity dipoles which impose fundamental limits on charge transport \cite{Landauer1957}.